manifoldco/manifold-invoices/README.md

-# manifold-subscription-list
+# manifold-invoices

-Web component to list subscriptions
+A web component allowing Checkout users to view their invoices.